Why is this medicine prescribed?

 Bempedoic acid may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

-If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( http://www.fda.gov/Safety/MedWatch ) or by phone (1-800-332-1088).
+If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( https://www.fda.gov/Safety/MedWatch ) or by phone ( 1-800-332-1088).What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).